 The bank will take action on your child’s property first

-Keep in mind that banks will only look to take action on your child’s property if the mortgage is in arrears for 90-180 days.
-Moves to repossess your child’s property, however, will only generally begin when arrears is around the 9 month mark.
+Remember that banks will only look to take action on your child’s property if the mortgage is in arrears for 90-180 days.
+However, moves to repossess your child’s property, will only generally begin when arrears are around the 9 month mark.

 Remember: it’s a limited guarantee